fehler/hop-onboard/Hop Onboard.md

 I work very closely with the team at [Little Thunder][02], a boutique experience design company based in Belfast, so this process reflects the methodologies we share when we work together.
 (If you’re looking for a studio to work on a digital product, I’d recommend them in a heartbeat.)

 Finally, I’m using this onboarding process as the backbone for a new book – provisionally titled ‘Designing Delightful Experiences’ – which focuses on the user experience design process from start to finish.
-The book is scheduled for release in late 2018.
+The book is scheduled for release in early 2019.
 If that sounds interesting to you, [you might like to follow me on Twitter][03].

 - - -